brooklynrail/brooklynrail-platform/content/people/jaylen-strong.md

 ---
-name: Jaylen Strong
+name: jaylen strong
-first_name: Jaylen
+first_name: jaylen
-last_name: Strong
+last_name: strong
 short_bio: multi-hyphenate, slow-walking, seed-catching body **jaylen strong** is beneath the tree calculating how the shadows might reign. he is the former librarian curator for the playground annex. his work has been featured at moma